greenorbitspace/handbook/userguide/content/en/docs/get-started/docsy-as-module/customer_emergencies_workflows_1_1.md

 ---
 title: How to Perform Customer Emergencies Duties
 category: On-call
-description: "Describes the role and responsibilities for Customer Emergencies rotation in Support Engineering"
+description: Describes the role and responsibilities for Customer Emergencies rotation in Support Engineering
+weight: 2
+date: '2025-06-12'
+aliases:
+- /docs/customer_emergencies_workflows_1_1/
+linkTitle: How to Perform Customer Emergencies Duties
+type: docs
 ---

 ## Introduction